anaoktaa/datepicker/README.md

-Simple datepicker created with react and styled components for flight application needs.
+Simple datepicker created with react and styled components for flight application needs or others.